Zeeshan2901/consumer_data_privacy_hba/PROTOCOL.md

 Bob - the same thing

 Both can count the number of matches.
+They can tell where the matches come from in their genomes.